StWijn/Renteapp/README.md

 ## Set-up

-The easiest way to run Renteapp, and to avoid any bothersome missing JavaFX depency errors, is setting up a simple project in IntelliJ.
+The easiest way to run Renteapp, and to avoid any bothersome missing JavaFX depency errors, is setting up a simple Maven project in IntelliJ.

 File -> new -> project -> click on Maven -> check box create from archetype ->  add Archetype